 Target: Mandatory for all new cardholders; recommended for proxies and approvers

 This online course, offered through Blackboard, covers the policies and procedures for being a procurement card holder, proxy, or approver.
 Resources and references are covered as well as what is/is not allowable for purchasing with the procurement card.
 Use of the Procurement Card system is covered through demonstrations and tutorials as well as documentation.
 Procurement Card training is mandatory for all new cardholders.
 To register for this online training, please contact the Center for Learning & Professional Development at 575-646-7444 or email firstname.lastname@example.org.

 The Procurement Card Administrator will then call you when your Procurement Card is ready for pick up.
 When you receive your card please forward a copy of your pcard(front and back) to the Business Office DAMA 114L for your pcard file.

 For any guidance and further assistance with the processes of the pcard applications, please call the Business Office Puchasing/Accounts Payable at 527-7651

 - Cardholders should utilize all pcard policies in accordance with the New Mexico State University policy and procedures guidelines set forth in the pcard training and training materials, Business procedures manual (BPM), the Cardholder Agreement and any other specific DACC internal requirements.

-- Receipts for all pcard purchases and any supporting documentation attached to a Pcard cover sheet, should be sent to the Business Office room 114L in a timely manner.
+- Original Receipts for all pcard purchases and any supporting documentation attached to a Pcard cover sheet, should be sent to the Business Office DAMA 114L in a timely manner.